 A rising tide floats all boats

 One issue that many people, especially those against the idea of sports betting, will have with this event is that there are only a handful of states where betting is legal currently.
-This means that in the other states, potential gamblers will be looking for places to play and will likely end up playing with an illegal, offshore sportsbook.
+This means that in the other states, potential gamblers will be looking for places to play and will likely end up playing with an illegal, unregulated sportsbook.
 This, of course, goes against the whole point of having regulated gambling in the United States, so it is very likely that if the effect of The Match is positive for sportsbooks in regulated states, the other states will be speeding up their timelines to bring sports betting to their residents.

 There is so much more to come